Clianthus puniceus: Seed dispersal and dormancy

 The seeds of C. puniceus are kidney-shaped with a mean weight of 0.016 g.
 Their hard seed coats protect the seeds as they are initially dispersed by gravity, either falling from the pods or still strongly attached to the pods by a mat of dense white hairs.
 Both the seeds and the pods will float in water, where secondary dispersal can occur.
 Wind also may disperse the seed, helped in part due to the pod's fiat, sail-like shape when dry.

 Indirect evidence suggests that seeds can remain viable in soil for at least 29 years, but this evidence in inconclusive.

 In natural populations, seedlings mostly occurred on steep banks or cliffs, directly beneath the flora and fauna of already established plants.
-Due to the these steep locations, it is possible that dispersal by gravity could occur to place seedlings in unoccupied habitat; despite this, seedling mortality was high.
+Due to these steep locations, it is possible that dispersal by gravity could occur to place seedlings in unoccupied habitat; despite this, seedling mortality was high.

 C. puniceus has been in decline over the past century; however, this is not attributed to the absence of viable seed, as seed production in the wild can be quite high.